By Blake Ng — 23 Aug 2018

 Liability release forms and waivers are extremely important to protecting your business.
 However, creating and using liability waivers can be extremely time-consuming.
 Rezdy is all about helping you save time.

 That’s why we’ve got an exclusive offer for Rezdy customers.
 Wherewolf is the leading digital waiver solution, they’ll help you craft your waiver and manage them digitally!
-For any Rezdy customer that signs up for an annual contract with Wherewolf, the $1500 set up fee with WhereWolf will be waived.
-Click the link to redeem
+The $1500 WhereWolf setup fee will be waived for any Rezdy customer signing up for an annual contract.
+Click here to redeem.